mohanvarmaa22/mohan-portfolio/README.md

-# Personal Portfolio
+# Mohan Varma Portfolio

-A lightweight portfolio website for Mohan, inspired by a modern software-focused personal brand while keeping the design original and minimal.
+A minimal static portfolio website for an AI engineer.

+## What’s in this project

+- Single-page personal site with About, Experience, Stack, Education, and Contact sections
+- Responsive layout for desktop and mobile
+- Light/dark theme toggle with saved preference
+- Small interactive UI behaviors and animated mascot styling

-## Structure
+## Files

-- `index.html` — primary page structure
+- `index.html` — page structure and content
-- `styles.css` — design system and layout
+- `styles.css` — styling, color themes, layout, and motion
-- `script.js` — theme toggle and small interactions
+- `script.js` — theme switching, mobile nav, and minor interactions

 ## Run locally